bupruthvi/javaDeployment-using-ansible/Readme.md

-#Goal is to deploy a java application into tomcat server
+###Goal is to deploy a java application into tomcat server

-# Read.md where md is mark down format for git

 ## How ?
 ### 1. install suitable java version